 Whenever I sat down to write or finish an article, I would ask myself, “Is this useful?”
 The answer means 90% of my writing never sees the light of day.
 It’s not useful.
 It’s just words, jumbled together, often without a cohesive thread.
 I keep doing it because I like the writing process, but I’m being 100% serious when I say I have 24 articles in drafts right now, most of which are between ½ and ¾ complete because they’re not really useful.
 Yesterday, I wrote an entire article about what I learned from taking out my smelly trash.
 That was fun, but I think I’ll trash it. 😉

-I want someone to read what I’ve written and have one of two things happen:
+I wanted someone to read what I’d written and have one of two things happen:

 - Learn something from my experience that they can directly apply to their lives or business

 - Be inspired to make a change in their life and have the practical steps to make it happen